sef43/openmm-mdanalysis-reporter/README.md

 # Openmm MDAnalysis Reporter

+*Currently a WIP but it should work*

 This is an [OpenMM](https://openmm.org/) Reporter class that uses [MDAnalysis](https://www.mdanalysis.org/) for output.
-This means it can use any format supported by MDAnalysis.
+This means it can use any [format supported by MDAnalysis](https://userguide.mdanalysis.org/stable/formats/index.html).
-It also supports MDAnalysis selection strings.
+It also supports MDAnalysis [selection strings](https://docs.mdanalysis.org/stable/documentation_pages/selections.html).

 The reporter is called `MDAReporter`, once this package is installed it can be imported as:
 ```python